mbharanya/NPM-Dependency-Tree/README.md

 ### Testing
 I opted for mostly integration tests, as the API is the best way to test the functionality directly.
 It actually spins up the same express server to run the tests on.

+### Versions
+Versions will always evaluate to their minimum viable version, as this is the only way to guarantee that a possible version can be fetched (without querying npmjs multiple times per request)
+Versions like "*" will evaluate to "latest"

 ## Installation
 ### Building
 ### Running tests